 Tardiness - Lectures begin at 8:30 a.m. unless otherwise noted and laboratory rotations begin at a scheduled time.
 Being late to lecture or rotation is disrespectful to the laboratory instructors, faculty, and your fellow classmates.
 Late to lecture is determined by arriving ten minutes past scheduled lecture or lab start time.
-An unexcused tardy will lead to a verbal warning.
-Excessive tardiness (more than three occurrences in a semester) will result in a written warning followed by possible dismissal should the infraction occur again.
+An unexcused tardy will lead to a 1% deduction from the total course grade.
+Excessive tardiness (more than three occurrences in a semester) will result in an overall 3% deduction for the total course grade (determined by the upcoming lecture exam or current rotation) and will be reviewed by the Program Director and the Medical Director for possible disciplinary action including but not limited to disciplinary write-ups (which will be on your permanent record), additional points deducted towards your final grade, and possible dismissal from the program.